JekTek72/JekTek72/README.md

   this.name = "Juan Biosca";
   this.username = "JekTek";
   this.location = "Valencia, Spain";
-  this.nacionality = "Spanish-Chilean"
+  this.nacionality = "Spanish-Chilean";
   this.discord = "jektek";
   this.web = "https://jektek.org/";
 };

 aboutMe.prototype.toString = function() {
   return this.name;
 };

 const me = new aboutMe();